 Alternatively, take dinner on the east side of the Rock at Catalan Bay, originally a fishing village whose original inhabitants came from Italy.
 Dine at al unassuming local fish restaurant and enjoy a vibrant atmosphere in this historic community.

 After dinner, stop off at any one of the trendy bars, some offering live music, for a late night drink.
 Alternatively, if you fancy a little more glamour and sophistication, head out of town to one of the two Casinos at Ocean Village for a flutter at the tables and take in the breath-taking evening views across the Bay of Gibraltar.

 As you retire for the night, you’ll be delighted you have one day more, there’s still so much to explore.

-Venture through one of Gibraltar’s tunnels and exit at Europa Point where two seas and two continents meet.
+Venture through one of Gibraltar’s tunnels and exit at Europa Point where a sea and an ocean and two continents meet.
 Gibraltar was recently granted UNESCO World Heritage status for the Gorham’s Cave Complex which is now recognised as the last known home of Neanderthal man.
 This is a vital part of Gibraltar’s historical past and visitors can now visit the interpretation centre at nearby Europa Advance Road.

-Head down into town and stop in Irish Town for a bite of lunch.
+Walk down to Irish Town for a bite of lunch.
 This sub-district of Main Street was named over two hundred years ago when Gibraltar was split into differing quarters.
 Enjoy lunch with a historical flavour at any of the historic coffee houses, restaurants or pubs.

 It’s back up the Rock to explore the thrill seekers trail, take in the Windsor Bridge located between two batteries constructed over a 50 metre gorge.